 Orthotics like braces, casts, and splints are wearable devices that help support proper musculoskeletal alignment.
 Because individuals with cerebral palsy experience abnormal muscle tone, wearing an orthosis can provide the additional support necessary to reduce compromised posture, gently lengthen tight muscles, and restrict unwanted movements.

 While function is paramount, good form is necessary to prevent long-term function from worsening.
 By focusing on maintaining correct form, individuals with cerebral palsy can promote better long-term mobility.

 4) Seek Early Intervention

-The earlier you seek management interventions, the less time abnormal movement patterns have had to develop.
+Habits are formed by strengthening neural pathways in the brain through highly repetitive, task-specific practice.
+The earlier you seek cerebral palsy management options, the less time abnormal movement patterns (which lead to poor habits) have to develop.

 5) Challenge Yourself

 Rewiring the brain to improve your child’s gait isn’t going to happen overnight.
 It takes thousands of repetitions to promote neurological adaptations, so it’s essential to trust in the process and keep practicing.